JeronimoMontero/AUT-CNN-TUB/README.md

 ### Split into Subimages for each part

-This would be necessary if we don't get an image fore each part.
+This would be necessary if we don't get an image for each part.

 ### Centering Image
 + http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_contours/py_contour_features/py_contour_features.html